The history, status, and future of RQC

 not deteriorate as work continues.
 Good.

-- 2016-09-01: RQC goes online.
+- 2016-09-01: RQC for conferences goes online.

 History of the RQC software implementation